-During the test, the automatic recording method shall be used to record the torsion curve, or the pointer of the torque dial of the testing machine shall be directly observed.
+During the test, either the automatic recording method will be used to record the torsion curve, or the torque dial pointer of the testing machine will be directly observed.

-The maximum torque before the first drop is the upper yield torque, and the minimum torque in the yield stage excluding the initial instantaneous effect is the lower yield torque.
+The upper yield torque is defined as the maximum torque before the first drop, and the lower yield torque is defined as the minimum torque in the yield stage, excluding the initial instantaneous effect.

 Upper yield strength: τeH=TeH/W